Introduction to Dispersion Effect in Photoshop

 The foreground of the brush should be black in the “Foreground” layer.
 This cuts out parts from the selected layer.
 Use the brush tool and vary the effect of dispersion.

 Step 20: You can change the brush settings from the top menu.
 You can change the size, type, and orientation of the selected brush.

-Step 21: Now, we will work on creating ash like effect by uncovering the Liquify distortion which was created earlier.
+Step 21: Now, we will create ash-like effect by uncovering the Liquify distortion that was created earlier.
 Here the foreground color of the brush needs to be white.

 Step: 22: Select the “Dispersion” layer mask.
 Continue using the brush tool and add varying brush effects.

 Step: 23: Toggle between both the ‘Dispersion’ and ‘Foreground’ layers to better control the range of the effect.
 Just be careful to change the foreground color according to the selected layer.
 Spend some to obtain the best results you can make.